jbock-java/either/README.md

 ### Working with Either

 `Either` has the familiar methods from `Optional`: `map`, `flatMap` and `filter`.
-These will always return *Left*  value unchanged, just like the corresponding methods in `Optional` which return an *empty* value unchanged.
+These will always return a *Left* value unchanged, just like the corresponding methods in `Optional`, which return an *empty* value unchanged.

 Symmetrically there are `mapLeft`, `flatMapLeft` and `filterLeft`, which return a *Right* value unchanged.